TomTomKinch/Marvel-Legendary-Randomizer/README.md

     - X Update JSON file for schemes
     - _ Does not select specific heroes

-- _ add a select all to expansion select sheet
+- X add a select all to expansion select sheet

 Key: